 Menopausal women are constantly reminded of calcium's importance in fighting the onset of osteoporosis.
 Maintaining healthy testosterone levels also helps to prevent bone fractures and breaks, since this hormone plays a role in regulating bone growth and strengthening bone density.

 Women suffering from menopausal symptoms caused by fluctuating testosterone levels may seek treatment to restore normal hormone balance and to protect their health.
 There are three types of treatment for hormonal imbalance: diet and lifestyle changes, alternative medicine, and medication.
-Click here for more information about testosterone and hormone imbalance treatments during menopause.
+Click on the links below for more information about testosterone and hormone imbalance treatments during menopause.